terraform-ibm-modules/terraform-ibm-hpc/README.md

 ```
 * where `floating_IP_address` is the floating IP address for the bastion node and `management_node_IP_address` is the IP address for the management node.

 * Open a browser on the local machine, and run https://localhost:8443

 * To access the Application Center GUI, enter the password you configured when you created your workspace and the default user as "lsfadmin".

 * If LDAP is enabled, you can access the LSF Application Center using the LDAP username and password that you configured during IBM Cloud® HPC cluster deployment or using an existing LDAP username and password.

 * If IBM Spectrum LSF Application Center GUI is installed in High Availability.
 The `application_center_tunnel` command is a bit different.
-Then read also `application_center_url_NOTE` line.
+Then read also `application_center_url_note` line.
 ```
 "ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o ServerAliveInterval=5 -o ServerAliveCountMax=1 -L 8443:pac.<domain_name>:8443 -L 6080:pac.<domain_name>:6080 -J vpcuser@<floating_IP_address> lsfadmin@<login_vsi_IP_address>"
 application_center_url = "https://pac.<domain_name>:8443"